Selecting Fact Units and AccuraciesLast updated on 04/30/19

 - Number, such as percentages, rates, and ratios

-NOTE: Units are predetermined based on the Unit Type Registry.
+NOTE: Units are predefined in the Unit Type Registry.

 Creating a Custom Unit

-If you need to use a unit that isn’t available in the default list, you can create a custom unit.
+If you need a unit that isn’t in the default list, create a custom unit.

 To create a custom unit: